Matthewkoziel/Rehosting_Guide_A-Z/README.md

 #### 1.2.1.3 Binary Request

-**Prerequisites:**

-  - Pre-Migration (Mainframe) - Complete

-  - Accessing the Linux Server - Complete

 **Description:** Customer binaries must be requested through IMS.
 In order to request the binaries, you will need to know some information about the operating system (OS) being used on the linux server.
 For example, we need to know if we should provide 32 bit or 64 bit binaries.

 [**Reference Documents: How to Request Binaries**](./reference_guides/binary_request/README.md "Binary Request")

 #### 1.2.1.4 Licensing

-**Prerequisites:**

-  - Pre-Migration (Mainframe) - Complete

-  - Accessing the Linux Server - Complete

 **Description:** Licenses will have to be issued for the products to fully operate.
 Production licenses must be requested through the Global Planning Team.
 For the licenses, we will need to know the hostname of the server, and in some cases we will also need to know how many cpu's are being used on the server.
 If you want to know what information you will need for each license, you can go to www.technet.tmaxsoft.com, then click on Demo License Request.
 This will ask you to fill out a form for each license.
 The required fields will describe what information you need to know to request the binary.

 #### 1.2.1.5 Getting Familiar with Linux

 **Description:** As most of the mainframe engineers may not be fully comfortable with Linux already, it is *_HIGHLY_* recommended that you use the below guides to start getting familiar with how to be proficient in Linux.
+It's also suggested that the mainframe team begin to complete

 **Reference Documents:**